xactai/SCALPR-01.5/YoloMultiDusty2/README.md

 #### MJPEG_PORT
 The port number of the local host to which the composed video is streamed.
 It is not possible to send the individual images.
 #### DNN_Rect
 Most deep learning models work with square images.
-Images from the IMOU camera have an aspect ratio of 16:9.
+Images from a Full-HD input have an aspect ratio of 16:9.
 These have been reduced to a square.
 This causes distortion.
 Especially fast lightweight models such as YoloX or YoloFastest are sensitive to these artifacts.
 They recognize fewer objects.
 With the parameters of DNN_Rect a section can be sent to the model.<br><br>
 ![image](https://github.com/xactai/SCALPR-01.5/assets/44409029/73e6814b-523a-4b24-9747-63fe0f097767)<br>